mhurley100/DA-Programming-Assignment-2019/README.md

 # DA-Programming-Assignment-2019
 ## Introduction

-This assignment concerns the numpy.random package in Python [5] using Jupyter [4] notebook to explain the use of the package, including detailed explanations of at least five of the distributions provided for in the package:
+This assignment relates to the numpy.random package in Python [1] using Jupyter [4] notebook.

-There are four sections within the Jupyter notebook:
+There are four tasks explained in this in notebook:

-1. Overall purpose of the package explained.
+1. Overall purpose of the Numpy random package.
-2. “Simple random data” and “Permutations” functions explained.
+2. The use of the “Simple random data” and “Permutations” functions
-3. Demonstration of use and purpose of at least five “Distributions” functions.
+3. The use and purpose of at least five “Distributions” functions
-4. Use of seeds in generating pseudorandom numbers.
+4. The use of seeds in generating pseudorandom numbers